We’re All At Risk When We Text Behind The Wheel

 “I have to live my life everyday knowing that I hurt people,” she said.
 “Because of my selfish decision people got hurt.
 Don’t be like me, put your phones down and just drive.
 Texting is risky business.
 The life you save will be your own.”

 The message she wants to promote above all: Anyone can fall victim to distracted driving.

 “I was just like you.
 I didn’t believe it would happen to me.
 I thought it only happened to other people because I was a pro.
 I had done it for years.
 A little swerve here, a little swerve there.
 Never thought about the swerve that was waiting to kill me.”

 Join the discussion @textingisriskybusiness on Facebook and Instagram.
 You can also find Tasha on LinkedIn @ Latasha Hairston Springs.
+Tasha is currently writing a book titled “Texting is Risky Business” that she hopes to have published in late March.
 She is available to speak at events and her contact info can be found on her social sites.
-A message from Tasha: “I'm counting my blessings everyday.
+She is also developing a mindfulness program – Mindfully Aware Drivers (M.A.D) A message from Tasha: “I’m counting my blessings everyday.
 Thank you for your time.
 Be safe, not selfish.
 Drive smart, have a heart.”